wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-07  Strixhaven Year Four.md

  - [ ]
 >Little remains of the once-proud fortress.
 Only ten feet or so of the walls remain, worn and bleached by time and weather.

 - Khelvor the daemogoth patrols the fortress, eager to defend Malakar in exchange for all the sweet suffering that’s about to occur.
 He is a cunning, self-serving sadist.
+If drawn to combat, the daemogoth should only fight to about half HP, and then flee - he's needed later when Malakar teleports away (area M6).
 - **Glyphs of Warding**.
 In each 5-foot square marked X on map 6.4 is a glyph of warding placed by Malakar.
 Finding each glyph requires a successful DC 16 Intelligence (Investigation) check.
 If the wights in area N5 warned the characters about the glyphs, checks made to find them have advantage.
 - Once a glyph is found, a successful DC 16 Intelligence (Arcana) check disables it.
 Otherwise, the glyph triggers the first time a creature enters the 5-foot square, activating a hypnotic pattern spell (save DC 16) centered on the glyph.

+`encounter: 1: daemogoth`

 - **Necrotic Locus**.
 In the middle of the fortress is a disgusting orb of bone, flesh, and necrotic energy.
 The first time a character sees it, read:
 >Pained eyes bulge from a 5-foot-diameter sphere of glistening muscle, ashen skin, and yellowed bone.
 Oily vapor issues from six mouths on the surface of the sphere, which sits pulsing on the ground.

 - A character who examines the sphere and succeeds on a DC 15 Intelligence (Arcana) check ascertains that it powers the dome around the ruins (see area N2), and that its haphazard construction makes it susceptible to having its innards torn out or its magic destabilized.
 - The Locus is a Medium object with AC 15; 50 hit points; a damage threshold of 15; immunity to necrotic, poison, and psychic damage; and resistance to bludgeoning, piercing, and slashing damage from nonmagical attacks.
 The Locus can’t be moved, but it can be damaged in the following special ways:
 	- **Rip Out Its Guts**.
 A character can reach inside the Locus through one of its mouths and try to rip out its innards with a DC 15 Strength (Athletics) check.
 If the check fails, the character is unsuccessful and takes 10 necrotic damage.
-If the check succeeds, the character takes 5 necrotic damage and deals 22 (4d10) slashing damage to the Locus, ignoring its damage threshold and resistance to slashing damage.
+If the check succeeds, the character takes 5 necrotic damage and deals `dice:4d10` slashing damage to the Locus, ignoring its damage threshold and resistance to slashing damage.
 	- **Undo It with Magic**.
 A character within 5 feet of the Locus can use an action to try to overload it using an incantation taught in school.
 The character concludes the incantation by making an Intelligence (Arcana) check.
 If the check fails, the character takes 5 necrotic damage.
-If the check succeeds, the Locus takes 22 (4d10) force damage, ignoring its damage threshold.
+If the check succeeds, the Locus takes `dice:4d10` force damage, ignoring its damage threshold.
-Once the Locus is destroyed, the dome vanishes.
+- Once the Locus is destroyed, the dome vanishes, revealing a large staircase leading down to the basement.

 ###### Descending to the Basement
  - [ ]